Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Depending on the analog video decoder used, this assigns the number of lines for field 1 and 2.
+Depending on the woke analog video decoder used, this assigns the woke number of lines for field 1 and 2.

 Param[0]